-"Bulletin board" means a sign so designed that the message may be changed by removal or addition of specially designed letters that attach to the face of the sign.
+"Bulletin board" means a sign so designed that the message may be changed by removal or addition of specially designed letters that attach to the face of the sign "Center identification sign" means a building mounted sign or a ground mounted sign that identifies the name of a development containing more than one office, retail, institutional or industrial use or tenant and which does not identify any individual use or tenant.

-"Center identification sign" means building mounted sign or ground mounted sign that identified the name of a development containing more than one office, retail, institutional or industrial use or tenant and which does not identify any individual use or tenant.
+"Center identification sign" means a building mounted sign or ground mounted sign that identified the name of a development containing more than one office, retail, institutional or industrial use or tenant and which does not identify any individual use or tenant

 "Changeable copy sign/reader board" means a sign whose informational content can be changed or altered by manual or electric, electronic-mechanical, or electronic means.
-A sign on which the message changes more than eight times a day shall be considered as animated signs and not a changeable copy sign for purposes of this chapter.
-A sign on which the copy that changes is an electron or mechanical indication of time and/or temperature shall be considered a "time and temperature" portion of a sign and not a changeable copy for purposes of this chapter.
+A sign on which the message changes more than eight times a day shall be considered ~~as~~ animated signs and not a changeable copy sign for purposes of this chapter.
+A sign on which the copy that changes is an electronic or mechanical indication of time and/or temperature shall be considered a "time and temperature" portion of a sign and not a changeable copy for purposes of this chapter.